Quick Answer

 Introduction

-E-bikes make cycling more accessible and fun for everyone.
-But just as with any bike, they have their limits - especially when it comes to how much weight they can handle.
-We will talk about what goes into an e-bike's ability to carry weight, from the frame right down to the tires.
+Ebikes have made cycling more accessible and fun for people of all ages and abilities.
+But just as with any bike, e-bikes have their limits—especially when it comes to how much weight they can handle.
+We'll show what goes into an e-bike's weight-carrying capabilities, from the frame to the tires.
 Plus, we'll share some quick tips on how you can tell if an e-bike is up to the task of supporting your weight just by looking at it.
-This info is super helpful whether you're thinking about buying your first e-bike or are already zipping around on one.
-So, read more and make sure you're set up for a safe ride every time you hit the road.

 Frame